Log Calabi-Yau mirror symmetry and non-archimedean disks: Introduction and statements of main results

 \section{Introduction and statements of main results}

-An affine log Calabi Yau variety, with maximal boundary, is conjectured to have \emph{theta functions}, a canonical basis of global functions, indexed by integer points in the essential skeleton of the mirror variety (see \cite[Conjecture 0.6]{Gross_Mirror_symmetry_for_log_Calabi-Yau_surfaces_I_published}, \cite{Lai_Mirror_Symmetry_for_log_Calabi-Yau_Surfaces_II}).
-This suggests a construction of the mirror variety: make the vector space with this basis into an algebra by defining structure constants for the multiplication rule, and then take the spectrum of this algebra.
-Now the main question is the construction of structure constants, which we will carry out in this paper.

-Here is the precise definition, which we give in the introduction as we think its simple and natural form is our main contribution.
+Polarized (log) Calabi-Yau varieties are conjectured to have \emph{theta functions}, a canonical basis of sections, indexed by integer points in the essential skeleton of the mirror variety (see \cite[Conjecture 0.6]{Gross_Mirror_symmetry_for_log_Calabi-Yau_surfaces_I_published}, \cite{LZ23}).
+This suggests a construction of the mirror variety: make the vector space with this basis into an algebra by giving a multiplication rule, and then take the spectrum of this algebra.
+Giving the multiplication rule is equivalent to defining {\it structure constants}, see \cref{eq:sc}.
+Ours will be counts (in general virtual, but in many important cases, naive) of $k$-analytic disks.
+We will give the precise definition shortly.
+We think its simple natural form is our main contribution.

-Let $k$ be a field of characteristic zero, $U$ an affine log Calabi-Yau variety over $\bbC$ with maximal boundary and volume form $\omega$, and $U\subset Y$ an snc (simple normal crossing) compactification.
-Let $U^\an$ be the Berkovich analytification with respect to the trivial absolute value on $k$, and $\Sk(U,\bbZ)$ the set of integer points in the essential skeleton of $U^\an$.
-More concretely,